APIs enable integration of various applications, connect people, systems, data and things, and simplify interaction between them.

 The open structure of APIs simplifies the work of developers and ensures agility in the company.
 However, it bears a range of security risks.

 In fact, APIs having weak spots in authentication/authorization or session tracking are vulnerable to identity-based attacks.

 In web technologies, authentication is performed using a combination of username and a password as well as a limited browsing history.
 In case of APIs it is different.
 Device identities interact with identity levels such as user login data for various apps and websites or device identification.

 API keys pose an additional challenge, as they assign a unique identity to a client application and represent a kind of access code.

 If requested a particular application can be identified, however, not the user or each instance of the application.
-This makes APIs vulnerable for identity-based attacks.
+This makes APIs vulnerable to identity-based attacks.